 • For career and technical education (CTE) programs, the established components include, but not limited to, job placement rates and licensure examination pass rates for program completers.
 These components of student achievement have also been reported to the Commission in the ACCJC Annual Report that is due at the end of June each year.
 Data from these annual reports of student achievement have meaningfully informed institutional decisions about existing programs.
-As a concrete example, the low pass rates of the Practical Nursing program has resulted in a program revamp in order to put in place specific corrective actions that would strengthen the curriculum and motivation for completers to take and pass the NCLEX.22 This decision was a collaborative decision between the college and the Guam Board of Nursing Examiners (GBNE), a government-created entity that regulates nursing educational programs on island.23
+As a concrete example, the low pass rates of the Practical Nursing program have resulted to a program suspension (beginning Spring 2017) in order to put in place specific corrective actions that would strengthen the curriculum and motivation for completers to take the NCLEX.
+This decision was a collaborative decision between the college and the Guam Board of Nursing Examiners (GBNE) that is a government-created entity tasked to regulate nursing educational programs on island.

-The institution analyzes its performance as to institution-set standards and as to student achievement, and takes appropriate measures in areas where its performance is not at the expected level.
+The institution analyzes its performance as to the institution-set standards and as to student achievement, and takes appropriate measures in areas where its performance is not at the expected level.

-- See the Practical Nursing example cited above as an illustration of how data is used by the institution to improve student success in taking a licensure exam, such as the NCLEX. - In AY 2016-2017, these institution-set standards have also been reported and discussed, through the participatory governance process, at Faculty Senate meetings and T-zone meetings, and a dialogue has been started to raise the level of acceptable performance to a more challenging level.24 The analysis of trend data for these performance measures has led to specific strategies to mitigate the college's underperformance in certain areas.
+- See the Practical Nursing example cited above as an illustration of how data is used by the institution to improve student success in taking a licensure exam, such as the NCLEX. - In AY 2016-2017, these institution-set standards have also been reported and discussed, through the participatory governance process, at Faculty Senate meetings and T-zone meetings, and a dialogue has been started to raise the level of acceptable performance to a more challenging level.21 The analysis of trend data for these performance measures has led to specific strategies to mitigate the college's underperformance in certain areas.
 More in-depth discussion of these underperformance areas and strategies for improvement will be discussed under the Standards sections of this ISER.